czbiohub-sf/2023-facs-automation-pub/README.md

 # FACSAutomation

 ## Introduction
-This repository contains the Python application and custom **czfacsautomation** package that have been designed for automating the cell sorting on the Sony SH800S, by the CZ Biohub Bioengineering team.
+This repository contains the Python application and custom **czfacsautomation** package that have been designed for automating the cell sorting on the Sony SH800S, by the CZ Biohub - SF Bioengineering team.
 All utilities support Python 3.7.
 Note that newer versions of Python are not compatible.

 Maintenance of this repo is the responsibility of Diane Wiener.
 Please direct any communication to Diane Wiener.